I Go to Rio

 "I Go to Rio" is a song written by Peter Allen and Adrienne Anderson, and performed by Allen.
 It became a signature song of Allen, as well as being covered by Peggy Lee and Pablo Cruise, among others, as well as being included in a number of soundtracks.

 History

 The song was first released in 1976, on Peter Allen's fourth studio album, Taught by Experts.
 In 1977, it was successfully released as a single in Australia, where it was Number 1 for five weeks.

 Although the song was also released as a single in America, it failed to chart there.

 The song has appeared in a number of movie soundtracks, including One Crazy Summer (1986), Dominick and Eugene (1988), The Fabulous Baker Boys (1989), Muriel's Wedding (1994), Hotel Sorrento (1995) and Strange Bedfellows (2004).

-The song is also used as the closing number for the Peter Allen biographical musical The Boy from Oz.
+The song is also used as the closing number for the rewritten Broadway version of the Peter Allen biographical musical The Boy from Oz.